 - After that, to lock the top rows, choose the Freeze Top Row option from the Freeze Panes drop-down menu in the Window group of the View tab.

-- And to lock the first column, just choose the Freeze First Column option from the Freeze Panes drop-down selection in the Window category of the navigation pane to lock the first column.
+- To lock the first column, just choose the Freeze First Column option from the Freeze Panes drop-down selection in the Window category of the navigation pane to lock the first column.

 Unfreeze Multiple Panes in Excel